CraigStuntz/CraigStuntz.github.io/drafts/2020-02-18-equality-is-hard.markdown

 [congruence](http://mathworld.wolfram.com/Congruence.html).
 As with all things in math, context matters; you have to carefully consider what `=` might mean in a certain paper or book.)

-Why does math not require two separte operators whereas programming languages do?
+Why does math not require two separate operators whereas programming languages do?
 You can tell from context which one is intended, and not _all_ programming languages require different operators.
 F#, for example, uses `=` for both assignment and testing equality.
 Despite overloading `=`, assignment and testing equality are _different_ operations.